Marcus-Arcadius/sd-webui-bash-suite/README.md

 #### As far as I'm aware, this is the most complete edition of SD-WebUI available right now, as I include the commonly left out Latent Diffusion Super Resolution upscaler that SD-WebUI supports.

 #### IMPORTANT: Each script will require you to enter 'chmod +x scriptname.sh && bash scriptname.sh' (without apostrophes) into the web console the first time that you use them.
+CTRL + SHIFT + V is how you paste into the web console.

 #### This gives Linux the proper permission to run my scripts before executing the scripts for the first time.
 Afterward, you can run them simply with 'bash scriptname.sh'.